Jorge is a bisexual guy who has mentored other LGBT people over the years. He likes to share his experience with others.

-Tip #2: Start By Coming Out to People Who Are Also Members of the LGBT+ Community
+Tip #2: Start by Coming Out to Members of the LGBT+ Community

 If you're going to get good at something (even coming out of the closet), you'll need to practice first.
 The best way to practice is with people who have been in your shoes.

 Come out to your gay and bi friends first and gauge their reactions.
 Most of the time, you will find acceptance, which will help you muster up the courage for conversations with potentially difficult people later on.

 This will also let you come out initially with some degree of privacy.
 Usually, you can trust other LGBTers to not "out" you without permission (though it's no guarantee).